Evidence-Based Liquid Biopsy Knowledge

 • Clinical reality: Very limited utility compared to other solid tumors

-• First-line standard: Atezolizumab-bevacizumab (IMbrave150: OS HR 0.58, PFS HR 0.59) used in all eligible patients regardless of genomics
+• First-line standard: Atezolizumab-bevacizumab (IMbrave150: primary OS HR 0.58) used in all eligible patients regardless of genomics

 • Treatment selection: Based on clinical factors (liver function, performance status, contraindications), not molecular profile